 - If prompted, enter your user name and password.

-Optional: Turn Password Protected Sharing OffWindows will ask for a network password if Password Protected Sharing is turned On.
+Optional: Turn Network Discovery On and Password Protected Sharing OffWindows will ask for a network password if Password Protected Sharing is turned On.
 If this happens, you can either log in using the network password or turn this feature off.

 - Open Control Panel, choose Network Sharing Center and click Change advanced sharing settings.

 - Expand the Profile type that you are currently using.